1946 Australian referendum (Social Services)

-The 67 Alteration (Social Services) Bill 1946, was a successful proposal to alter the Australian Constitution to give the Commonwealth power over a range of social services.
+The Constitution Alteration (Social Services) Bill 1946, was a successful proposal to alter the Australian Constitution to give the Commonwealth power over a range of social services.
 The question was put to a referendum in the 1946 Australian referendum with two other (unrelated) questions.
 It was carried and inserted into section 51 of the Australian Constitution.

 Question

 Do you approve of the proposed law for the alteration of the Constitution entitled 'Constitution Alteration (Social Services) 1946'?

 Proposed Changes to the Constitution

 Section 51 of the Australian Constitution grants the commonwealth legislative power.
 Prior to this amendment the only social services provision was s51(xxiii) that gave power to legislate for invalid and old-age pensions.
 The proposal was to introduce s51(xxiiiA), which reads:

 (xxiiiA) the provision of maternity allowances, widows' pensions, child endowment, unemployment, pharmaceutical, sickness and hospital benefits, medical and dental services (but not so as to authorize any form of civil conscription), benefits to students and family allowances;